^

 • tuberculous kidney disease.

-To tuberculosis bypasses you and your family, listen to the recommendations of a phthisiatrician:
+To ensure that tuberculosis bypasses you and your family, listen to the recommendations of a TB specialist:

-• consult a doctor if you suffer from a regular cough, hilar pain, increased sweating, and difficulty breathing;
+• Consult a doctor if you experience a regular cough, chest pain, increased sweating, and difficulty breathing;

-• if you have had contact with a tuberculosis patient, consult a doctor about prevention and screening;
+• If you have had contact with a tuberculosis patient, consult a doctor for prevention and examination;

-• Regularly every two years, take medical examinations (in educational institutions and at work, at the place of work) with compulsory x-ray;
+• undergo medical examinations regularly, once every two years (in educational institutions and at work, at your place of work) with mandatory x-rays;

-• Some categories of the population should be examined for up to 2 times a year.
-These categories include active military personnel, nurses of the maternity ward, people who are in constant contact with tuberculosis patients, patients who have been ill with tuberculosis, AIDS patients, former prisoners;
+• Some categories of the population should undergo medical examinations up to 2 times a year.
+These categories include active military personnel, maternity ward health workers, people in constant contact with tuberculosis patients, patients who have recovered from tuberculosis, AIDS patients, and former prisoners;

-• lead a healthy lifestyle, temper, eat a healthy balanced diet;
+• lead a healthy lifestyle, exercise, eat healthy, balanced food;

 • refrain from smoking and drinking alcohol;

-• Regularly ventilate industrial and household premises, observe the rules of public and personal hygiene;
+• regularly ventilate production and domestic premises, observe the rules of public and personal hygiene;

-• timely treat acute and chronic pathologies in the body;
+• treat acute and chronic pathologies in the body in a timely manner;

-• refrain from buying dairy products that have not been tested by the Sanitary and Epidemiological Station.
-Such products can be obtained from a cow suffering from tuberculosis.
+• Avoid buying dairy products that have not been tested by the sanitary and epidemiological station.
+Such products may be obtained from a cow with tuberculosis.

-The phthisiatrician is a very interesting, necessary and demanded medical specialty.
-This doctor has a great responsibility for the health and full life of people, is doing everything possible to prevent the development of the epidemic of tuberculosis - one of the most ancient infections, which is dangerous in the present time.
+A phthisiologist is a very interesting, necessary and sought-after medical specialty.
+This doctor bears great responsibility for the health and full life of people, does everything possible to prevent the development of a tuberculosis epidemic - one of the most ancient infections, which is dangerous even today.

 You are reporting a typo in the following text: